 It sure as heck isn’t a currency exchange – where did that come from???
 It’s also not a bicycle.

 I’m glad it violates the conditions of a loan.
 That’s the point, its not a loan!
 Also, I might add, you’ve managed to contradict yourself for the third time in as many sentences.
 Claiming that it violates the conditions of a loan would exonerate it from your claim that it is Riba’ AnNisi’ah (one of two types of Riba in Islam, Riba AnNisi’ah refers to interest on loans which I’m hoping he was referring to).
 If you’re referring to the other type of Riba, i.e. Riba’ Al Fadl (which applies to barter exchanges) then your misunderstandings are even more serious.

 1.1 If conceived of as a mudarabah, it fails to meet a basic condition, i.e. that there be defined ratios of *profit* assigned to investor and entrepreneur.

 There is a predefined ratio of profit assigned to investor and entrepreneur.
 Reread the example I sent you.

-1.2 It can not be conceived of as an employment contract, because it is a money-money exchange, not a money-service exchange.
+1.2 It cannot be conceived of as an employment contract, because it is a money-money exchange, not a money-service exchange.

 1.3 Note that this and very similar schemes have been suggested by a few thinkers in N America and Europe and have been discussed more than a few times over the last decade or so.
 I know of no faqih-specialist–teacher, elder or colleague–who has ever opined that it is permissible.

-Yes, but do you know of any reasonable objections these “specialists” may have had?
+Assuming it has, do you know of any reasonable objections these “specialists” may have had?
 Please share if you do because you haven’t mentioned any yet.